 Santa Ana River Trail - Eastern Portion is a 18.3 mile moderately trafficked out and back trail located near Angelus Oaks, California that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until November.
+The trail offers a number of activity options and is best used from May until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash